 If you’re looking to implement new automated workflows for your sales team, do your homework first to identify the inefficiencies you’re currently facing.
 It’s best to have hard data on your current situation before jumping in to make changes.
 Otherwise, you may end up adding sales tools to your team’s tech stack that don’t really solve the issue at hand, or you’ll have a hard time proving a positive ROI on the changes you’ve made.

 Using sales automation to reduce inefficiencies

 We use our own customer messaging platform, Intercom, to eliminate a number of inefficiencies for our sales reps.
-Here are three examples that you can easily replicate for your sales team:
+Here are three examples that sales managers can easily replicate for their sales team:

 1. Keep your prospect and customer data in sync